ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 spring.security.oauth2.resourceserver.jwt.jwk-set-uri=https://login.windows.net/common/discovery/keys
 ```

-In a real production configuration, I personally prefer to use the issuer URI as it offers most configuration in a single config line.
+In a real production configuration, I personally prefer to use the issuer URI as it offers most configuration via a single configuration property.
-this will issue a network call to the discovery document at start up, so when testing in an environment where Azure AD is not reachable, this will cause the application to crash.
+This will issue a network call to the discovery document when the application starts, so when testing in an environment where Azure AD is not reachable, this will cause the application to crash.
 This is where the jwk URI can save the day.

 # The Angular Part

-When we now browse to any backend endpoint, we receive: HTTP 401 Unauthorized.
+When we now browse to any back-end endpoint, we receive: HTTP 401 Unauthorized.
-Let's fix this in our Angular application.
+Let's fix this in our [example Angular application](TODO){:target="_blank" rel="noopener noreferrer"}.

 ## The Angular Library

 Azure AD has quickstart guides for different kinds of applications.
-For Angular however, the [msal-angular library](https://www.npmjs.com/package/@azure/msal-angular){:target="_blank" rel="noopener noreferrer"} currently only supports the implicit flow.
+For Angular, however, the [msal-angular library](https://www.npmjs.com/package/@azure/msal-angular){:target="_blank" rel="noopener noreferrer"} currently only supports the implicit flow.
-Since the current best practices draft strongly discourages the implicit flow in favor of the Authorization Code flow with PKCE, we will look for an alternative.
+Since the current best practices draft strongly discourages the implicit flow in favour of the authorization code flow with PKCE, we will look for an alternative.

 > The Microsoft Authentication Library for JavaScript (MSAL) should have support for PKCE soon, but at the time of writing, this feature was still in alpha.